4K resolution: History

-Theaters began projecting movies at 4K resolution in 2011.
-Sony was offering 4K projectors as early as 2004.
 The first 4K home theater projector was released by Sony in 2012.
-Despite this, few finished films have 4K resolution as of 2019.
+Despite this, there's not many finished films with 4K resolution as of 2023.
 Even for movies and TV shows shot using 6K or 8K cameras, almost all finished films are edited in HD resolution and enlarged to fit a 4K format.

 Sony is one of the leading studios promoting UHDTV content, as of 2013 offering a little over 70 movie and television titles via digital download to a specialized player that stores and decodes the video.
 The large files (≈40 GB), distributed through consumer broadband connections, raise concerns about data caps.

 In 2014, Netflix began streaming House of Cards, Breaking Bad, and "some nature documentaries" at 4K to compatible televisions with an HEVC decoder.
 Most 4K televisions sold in 2013 did not natively support HEVC, with most major manufacturers announcing support in 2014.
 Amazon Studios began shooting their full-length original series and new pilots with 4K resolution in 2014.
-They are now currently available though Amazon Video.
+They are now currently available through Amazon Video.

 In March 2016 the first players and discs for Ultra HD Blu-ray—a physical optical disc format supporting 4K resolution and high-dynamic-range video (HDR) at 60 frames per second—were released.

 On August 2, 2016, Microsoft released the Xbox One S, which supports 4K streaming and has an Ultra HD Blu-ray disc drive, but does not support 4K gaming.
 On November 10, 2016, Sony released the PlayStation 4 Pro, which supports 4K streaming and gaming, though many games use checkerboard rendering or are upscaled 4K.
-On November 7, 2017, Microsoft released the Xbox One X, which supports of 4K streaming and gaming, though not all games are rendered at native 4K.
+On November 7, 2017, Microsoft released the Xbox One X, which supports 4K streaming and gaming, though not all games are rendered at native 4K.